 Going on a juicing diet has become particularly popular in recent years and especially after the release of the documentary “Fat Sick and Nearly Dead.”
 Is juicing good for you and does a juicing diet actually work?
 We’ve compiled a list of topics frequently asked by beginners so you can get as much information as possible as you consider going on a juicing diet.

 Is this the first time you’ve ever heard of the juicing diet?
 In the juicing diet, you drink lots of juice with the goal of detoxing and “resetting” your body to a healthy state.
-Scroll down or click here to learn more.
+Scroll down to get an overview of what a juicing diet is or simply click here to learn more.

 With so many juicer options on the market, are you undecided which juicer you should buy?
 There are two main types of juicers and each has pluses and minuses.
 Read here to find out which juicer is best for you.

 In a juice cleanse, or a juice fast, you refrain from eating solid foods and only drink fresh juice and a few other permitted liquids.
 It is important that you do the juice cleanse correctly to avoid problems during and after the diet.
 Click here to learn more about doing a juice cleanse.

 If you are looking to lose weight with juicing, 100% pure vegetables juices are the best option.
 You can also put fruits in your juice but you should limit to 20% of your juice for weight loss and health reasons.
 See a list of over 50 delicious juicing recipes for weight loss.

 If you intend to go on a juicing diet, especially a juice cleanse, avoid these common mistakes.

 Are you a little scared of the taste of vegetables?
 There are some tricks to make sure you juice tastes delicious every time.
 Learn more about how to sweeten and flavor your juices.

 If you want to bring juicing to a new level, try supercharging your juices to make them even healthier.
 Click here to learn more.